Measure T

 - Improving student access to modern technology

-This website will provide facilities updates on the conditions of our schools and the modernization needs to continue to be able to provide a 21st Century Educational environment for the students we serve.
-We invite you to provide feedback to the district on our facilities by clicking here (feedback@wsdk8.us)
+This website will provide facilities updates on the conditions of our schools and the modernization needs necessary to continue providing a 21st Century educational environment for the students we serve.
+We invite you to provide feedback to the district regarding our facilities by emailing: feedback@wsdk8.us